0-5788719150923125/praxis/README.md

 - We support Infini-Attention, from [Leave No Context Behind](https://arxiv.org/abs/2404.07143), to reduce the O(n^2) memory complexity of transformer attention to O(n).
 This is the same technique that Google uses in Gemini.
 - We have a [Kolmogorov-Arnold Networks](https://arxiv.org/abs/2404.19756) experiment, which replaces MLPs with KANs.
 - We implement an optional [Byte Latent Tokenizer](https://github.com/facebookresearch/blt), which allows us to represent tokens as patches of byte-sequences, instead of discrete tokens.
 This way, we can remove the tokenizer - and represent data in much more interesting ways, within the latent space.
+- We support [Hyper-Connections](https://arxiv.org/abs/2409.19606), which are an alternative to residual connections.
 - There's also a mobile app, and a remote controller, called "Axis".
 We used [Godot](https://godotengine.org/) for that.

 ## join us